GluuFederation/docs-gg-prod/3.1.3/source/faq.md

 By default, Gluu Gateway listens to localhost only, but you can change it manually by configuring the `local.js` config file using the [Configuration section](https://gluu.org/docs/gg/3.1.3/configuration/#admin-gui-portal-konga).
 You just need to update the `explicitHost` to your global IP or remove this attribute.
 Read more about the configuration [here](https://sailsjs.com/documentation/reference/configuration/sails-config).

 ### How can I change Gluu Gateway Client expiration date?
-By default, Gluu Gateway Client expiration date is set for one day during the installation process.
-In order to change it, set a different value on your Gluu Server.
+By default, the Gluu Gateway Client expiration date is set for one day during the installation process.
+To change it, set a different value on your Gluu Server.

 If you require any further support, please open a ticket on the [Gluu support portal](https://support.gluu.org).